 May was a pretty big month for several reasons.
 For one, C wrapped up her high school career, which was no small feat.
 School was always a struggle for her, and she was beyond thrilled to be done.

 It was also the month Philly opened up the stadiums to 50% capacity, and we were able to go to a Sixers game, which was a huge deal for the three people in this picture.
 These tickets had been Paul’s birthday present back in March of 2020.

 I also hosted a Mother’s Day Tea for the ladies in our church in May.
 By “host” I mean, I straightened up my house and unlocked the door.
 They brought everything, and it was so nice.

 On the blog, I shared my most worn spring closet staples, which I thought was a fun post.

-Caroline’s high school graduation was in June, and Becca wrapped up her freshman year.
-We had a big graduation party for Caroline in our backyard.
+C’s high school graduation was in June, and R wrapped up her freshman year.
+We had a big graduation party for C in our backyard.